qtproject/pyside-pyside-setup/sources/shiboken6/doc/typesystem_arguments.rst

 reference-count
 ^^^^^^^^^^^^^^^

-    The reference-count tag dictates how an argument should be handled by the target language reference counting system (if there is any), it also indicates the kind of relationship the class owning the function being modified has with the argument.
+    The ``reference-count`` tag dictates how an argument should be handled by the target language reference counting system (if there is any), it also indicates the kind of relationship the class owning the function being modified has with the argument.
+It is a child of the :ref:`modify-argument` node.
     For instance, in a model/view relation a view receiving a model as argument for a **setModel** method should increment the model's reference counting, since the model should be kept alive as much as the view lives.
     Remember that out hypothetical view could not become parent of the model,